jina-ai/jina-embeddings-v4-gguf/README.md

   }'
 ```

-To get fully consistent results as if you do AutoModel.from_pretrained("jinaai/jina-embeddings-v4")..., you need to be careful about the prefix and manually add them to your input to GGUF.
+To get fully consistent results as if you were using `AutoModel.from_pretrained("jinaai/jina-embeddings-v4")...`, you need to be very careful about the prefixes and manually add them to your GGUF model inputs.
 Here's a reference table:

 | Input Type | Task | `prompt_name` (Role) | Actual Input Processed by Model |
 |------------|------|-------------|-------------------------------|